guillearria/guillearria/README.md

 ### Hello 👋

-🔨 Currently building the next generation of AI agents;<br>
+🔨 Currently building AI-powered apps;<br>
-☁️ Open to work, looking for remote or Miami-based roles in Prompt/LLM Engineering or MLOps;<br>
+☁️ Open to work, looking for remote or Miami-based roles in LLM Engineering or MLOps;<br>
 🌱 Connect with me on [LinkedIn](https://www.linkedin.com/in/guillearria/);